ING: Higher Romanian inflation points to more rate hikes

 We anticipated an upside surprise, but the number came in even higher than expected.
 October inflation reached 7.9% versus our 7.8% estimate.
 While energy is still to blame – natural gas in particular – it is clear that price increases have become more generalised.
 We expect year-end inflation at 8.0% and more rate hikes from the central bank.

 Another month, another upside surprise in inflation.
 The October CPI data confirms that previous (and still to come) energy price increases have been transmitted to the wider economy.
-For certain, more energy intensive items such as bakery products, price increases have reached a 10-year high, while for other items where seasonality should have had a downward impact - such as fruit - prices have remained sticky to the upside.
+For certain, more energy-intensive items such as bakery products, price increases have reached a 10-year high, while for other items where seasonality should have had a downward impact – such as fruit – prices have remained sticky to the upside.

-However, the most relevant price increases have remained concentrated in the energy sector, with prices for natural gas increasing by 21.2% versus the previous month.
-This was something that we anticipated, but what we did not anticipate in full - and therefore our 0.1ppt forecast error versus the headline number - was the 6.5% month-on-month increase in fuel prices.
+However, the most relevant price increases have remained concentrated in the energy sector, with prices for natural gas rising by 21.2% versus the previous month.
+This was something that we anticipated, but what we did not anticipate in full – and therefore our 0.1ppt forecast error versus the headline number – was the 6.5% month-on-month increase in fuel prices.
 The increase is above what we’d estimated for diesel and petrol prices, hence the difference must come from other items included in the fuel category, such as firewood, coal and things that people generally burn and/or can be used as fuel.

 We estimate year-end inflation at 8.0% in 2021 and 4.0% in 2022.
 Next year’s average inflation should hover in the 5.5%-6.0% range.